MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Ablation Studies on System Performance of MobiZO

+Tables \ref{tab:e2e-runtime1} - \ref{tab:e2e-memory2} provide additional details on per-task runtime and memory usage to complement the experimental results in Table \ref{tab:model-perf}.
+In these tables, MeZO (Full) represents the baseline configuration in which all model parameters are updated during training.
+For MeZO (LoRA-FA), results are presented for both the standard implementation without optimizations and a variant enhanced with inner-loop parallelization.
+For MobiZO, results are shown for two setups: one using only outer-loop parallelization and another that combines both inner and outer-loop parallelization strategies.
+As noted in Section \ref{sec:server-side}, when both parallelization strategies are enabled, MobiZO achieves speedups of up to $4.3\times$ over MeZO (Full) and up to $1.9\times$ over MeZO (LoRA-FA).

-The results presented in Tables \ref{tab:e2e-memory1} and \ref{tab:e2e-memory2} compare the peak memory usage for fine-tuning the TinyLlama-1.1B and Llama2-7B models across different tasks using various configurations of the ZO optimizer.
-For both models, the ZO-LoRA-FA method with inner-loop parallelization incurs higher memory usage compared to vanilla implementations due to the simultaneous computation of two forward passes.
-Specifically, for Llama2-7B, tasks like SQuAD and MultiRC see an increase in memory usage of up to $30\%$ when using inner-loop parallelization due to larger sequence length.
+Regarding memory usage, enabling both inner and outer-loop parallelization results in higher memory consumption for both models compared to configurations using only outer-loop parallelization.
+This increase is due to the concurrent computation of two forward passes when inner-loop parallelization is enabled.
+Specifically, for Llama2-7B, tasks like MultiRC see an increase in memory usage of up to $33\%$ when using inner-loop parallelization due to larger sequence length.
 Despite this increase, the memory efficiency remains within acceptable bounds.